 Greek yogurt can come to the rescue to replace certain ingredients when you’re in a pinch, and it’s a great way to enhance favorite dishes.
 Whether you’re baking muffins or making lasagna, Greek yogurt is versatile enough for both sweet and savory dishes.
-Use it as a replacement when you’re out of a key ingredient, or to add tangy depth of flavor.
+Substitute Greek yogurt as a replacement when you’re out of a key ingredient, or to add tangy depth of flavor.

 Incorporating Greek yogurt into your meals adds protein to keep you full longer while delivering dairy’s nine essential nutrients.
 See how you can start using Greek yogurt in your favorite recipes.
 Here's a conversion guide: